 - Thick Cream

-Simply roast the parsnips and garlic until nice and caramelized on the edges and then pop into a high-speed blender with the other ingredients until super creamy.
-Delicious.
+Simply roast the parsnips and garlic together until they are nice and caramelized on the edges, and then pop them into a high-speed blender with the other ingredients until super smooth and creamy.

-When it comes to mealtime simply transfer the puree to a saucepan, add a splash of broth to loosen things up, reheat and serve.
+When it comes to mealtime simply transfer the puree to a saucepan, add a splash of broth to loosen things up, heat through and serve.

 How to Get Perfect Roast Parsnips For This Puree

-In terms of appearance, they should be a nice golden color with perhaps a bit of charring on the edges.
+In terms of appearance, the parsnips are ready when they are a nice golden color with perhaps a bit of charring on the edges.

-Need More Mash Recipes that are a little bit different?
-Check these out:
+Need More Vegetable Mash Recipes that are a little bit different?